AMRverse/AMRrulemakeR/README.md

 cip_analysis$ppv_plot
-cip_analysis$ppv_plot_all # this includes data with S/I/R interpretations from EBI but no raw assay values (treated as the 'extended' dataset in the analysis) cip_analysis$logistic_plot # note this is only used if the marker is not found solo, to support a call of WT S based on lack of association with resistance in the regression cip_analysis$logistic_plot_all cip_analysis$upset_mic_plot cip_analysis$upset_disk_plot # note this has very litte information content as there is very limited public disk data for ciprofloxacin (n=240)
+cip_analysis$ppv_plot_all # this includes data with S/I/R interpretations from EBI but no raw assay values (treated as the 'extended' dataset in the analysis) cip_analysis$logistic_plot # note this is only used if the marker is not found solo, to support a call of WT S based on lack of association with resistance in the regression cip_analysis$upset_mic_plot

-ecoli_ast_ebi %>% filter(drug_agent==as.ab("Ciprofloxacin")) %>% filter(!is.na(disk))

-# there are multiple breakpoints for ciprofloxacin, Meningitis and Non-meningitis:
-getBreakpoints(species=species, guide="EUCAST 2025", antibiotic=antibiotic)

-# EUCAST guidance notes the Meningitis breakpoint is set lower to try to identify strains with any resistance mechanism, so this is redundant for genotype interpretation

 # save analysis tables and plots, and generate rules using the Non-meningitis breakpoint, save output to 'amrrules/' with filenames starting with 'Ciprofloxacin'
 # then use the rules to predicted phenotypes from genotypes and compare to the observed phenotypes (to help try to spot issues with input data and proposed rules)